Distributed Computing

 A distributed system is a system whose components are spread across many machines on a single network.

-- this network can be anything from a local network to the internet, in cases where we want geographic distribution.
+• this network can be anything from a local network to something like a VPC (Virtual Private Cloud), in cases where we want geographic distribution.

 In distributed computing, a problem is divided into many tasks, each of which is solved by one or more computers, which communicate with each other via message passing.